LeeGillespieArista/FederalNewsLetter/docs/index.md

 ---

 ## **Managing Bug and Threat Compliance in the Modern Network**
-By: Alex Bojko, Advanced Services Engineer, Southwest Region
+By: Alex Bojko, Advanced Services Engineer, Federal

 Keeping a production network in compliance can prove to be a challenging task, especially when it comes to managing bugs and CVE's (Common Vulnerabilities and Exposures) on our network infrastructure.
 For starters, there can be a wide range of devices deployed in a network, many of which are running various versions of code.
 Bugs and Security Advisories are unpredictable, and keeping track of them across a wide range of devices and code can become cumbersome.
 Failing to bring devices into compliance can result in network downtime, outages, and a vulnerable network.